wfunkenbusch/annealing_sample_scripts/README.md

 # annealing_sample_scripts

 Sample scripts for running simulations for paper "Shear annealing of a self-interacting sheet" (submitted June 2024).
-All simulations were run using HOOMD-blue 2.4 using a custom package from Silmore, K. S., Strano, M. S., & Swan, J. W. (2021). *Soft Matter* which was adapted from Fiore, A. M., *et al.* (2017). *The Journal of Chemical Physics*.
+All simulations were run using HOOMD-blue 2.4 and Python 3.6.9 using a custom package from Silmore, K. S., Strano, M. S., & Swan, J. W. (2021). *Soft Matter* which was adapted from Fiore, A. M., *et al.* (2017). *The Journal of Chemical Physics*.

 Scripts: